 3. Tables should be numbered according to their sequence in the text.
 The text should include references to all tables.

-4. Each table should occupy a separate page of the manuscript.
+4.Please ensure each table is submitted as a separate file.
 Tables should never be included in the text.

 5. Each table should have a brief and self-explanatory title.